 Definition of Mathematical Modelling

 A model of any real-world object or situation is an attempt to describe that object or situation by certain key features of interest while discarding those features which are not of interest.
 A mathematical model is such a model described using mathematics, usually with the purpose of explaining why something behaves the way it does, discovering some laws or patterns, and maybe making predictions.
-Thus, a model has a purpose, and mathematics is merely the language which enables the understanding and purpose to be expressed quantitatively and precisely.
+Thus, a model has a purpose, and mathematics is merely the language that enables the understanding and purpose to be expressed quantitatively and precisely.
 Purpose is essential for modelling.

 This process of discarding uninteresting features is called abstraction, and assumes one has a context for what is interesting or what is not!
 Context is also essential for model construction.
 In the case of mathematics, anything that cannot be expressed quantitatively is jettisoned since it is outside the bounds of the model.